DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

    * Configuring controls (EditForm, Button)
    * Defining actions when certain events happen such as a click of a button

+   After that task the first step of the wizard won't trigger any changes within the data model.

 4. Implement Wizard Step Create/ Update (Part2) [here](/04_ImplementWizardStep1Part2.md)

-   In that step the import header will be created without that acts as empty shell for the uploaded import data.
+   In that step you add the persistence in the data model.
 Reason for the involving an embedded flow are limitations of the used controls.

 5. **Optional advanced extra task:** Implement approval flow [here](/05_ImplementApprovalFlow.md)

-:white_check_mark: We also created a fully implemented applicazion including data model located in the branch [Solution](https://github.com/DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/tree/Solution) of your forked repository that covers all tasks.
+:white_check_mark: We also created a fully implemented application including data model located in the branch [Solution](https://github.com/DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/tree/Solution) of your forked repository that covers all tasks.
 You only have to import it to your environment.
 If at any Point you need assistance nevertheless do not hesitate to ask.
 We are here to Help you.